apache/ignite/modules/platforms/cpp/odbc/README.txt

 =======================================

 To be able to build and install ODBC driver on Linux you first need to install ODBC Driver Manager.
-Apache Ignite ODBC driver has been tested with UnixODBC (http://www.unixodbc.org).
+GridGain ODBC driver has been tested with UnixODBC (http://www.unixodbc.org).

-Once you have built and installed Ignite ODBC Driver i.e. libignite-odbc.so it is most likely placed to /usr/local/lib.
-To install and be able to use Ignite ODBC driver you should perfrom the following steps:
+Once you have built and installed GridGain ODBC Driver i.e. libignite-odbc.so it is most likely placed to /usr/local/lib.
+To install and be able to use GridGain ODBC driver you should perfrom the following steps:

 1. Ensure linker is able to locate all dependencies of the ODBC driver.
 You